 “Due to climate change, the average annual temperature in Serbia could increase by as much as 5.8°C by the end of this century, meaning the risk of fires will continue to rise significantly.
 That is why we are helping ensure that brave firefighters are properly equipped to respond quickly and efficiently to save lives, reduce material damage, and contribute to preserving the environment,” stated Yakup Beris, UNDP Resident Representative in Serbia.

-The handover of the fire-fighting tankers was organised within the framework of the “EU for a Disaster-Resilient Serbia” project, worth €14.2 million, financed by the European Union and implemented by UNDP.
+The handover of the fire-fighting cisterns was organised within the framework of the “EU for a Disaster-Resilient Serbia” project, worth €14.2 million, financed by the European Union and implemented by UNDP.
 The aim of the project is to contribute to reducing Serbia’s vulnerability to crises and disasters by supporting national and local institutions and organisations to strengthen preventive measures and enhance disaster response preparedness.
 The Ministry of European Integration has participated in programming and monitoring the implementation of this project.